RASSec/burp_jspath/README.md

 # Usage

 Import this extension of Burp Suite.

-Save to log file view
+Save to log file when there is more content.

 ![show](https://github.com/j1anFen/burp_jspath/blob/master/show.png)